 At the time, the company enlisted dyne inks for their surface cleanliness tests.
 However, their low-energy polymer was outside of the dyne ink range, and because dyne inks are destructive, the manufacturer’s parts were damaged during the testing process.

 Brighton Science got involved and quickly assessed the problem and fixed the issue.
-Collaboratively, a method was developed to determine appropriate flame treatment for optimal surface cleanliness.
-The surface was measured before and after flame treatments, then paint was applied to the surface, and a paint peel test was performed to determine the surface’s adhesive ability to the paint under different flaming treatments.
+Collaboratively, a method was developed to determine the appropriate flame treatment for optimal surface cleanliness.
+The surface was measured before and after flame treatments, and then paint was applied to the surface.
+To determine the surface's adhesive ability, a paint peel test was performed.
 They adjusted their flaming process by flaming closer, further, faster, or slower to the surface of the dashboard.

-Because of these tests, and use of the Surface Analyst, the manufacturer was able to determine the desired surface cleanliness parameters and appropriate flame treatment process.
+Because of these tests, and the use of the Surface Analyst, the manufacturer was able to determine the desired surface cleanliness parameters and appropriate flame treatment process.
 With the suitable flame treatment process resolved, the surface regained the ability to adhere to the paint.
-Not only did the Surface Analyst provide more accurate testing, it decreased the amount of wasted materials by $230,000 that dyne inks caused in the destruction to tested materials.
+Not only did the Surface Analyst provide more accurate testing, but it also decreased the number of wasted materials by $230,000 that dyne inks caused in the destruction of tested materials.

 The Surface Analyst provided a fast, easy, accurate, and nondestructive way to monitor surface cleanliness.
-The manufacturer replaced their dyne ink methods with the Surface Analyst and use it successfully to this day.
-The company now obtains precision measurements, decreases amount of waste, and collects accurate and quantitative data.
+The manufacturer replaced their dyne ink methods with the Surface Analyst and uses it successfully to this day.
+The company now obtains precision measurements, decreases the amount of waste, and collects accurate and quantitative data.